gt-marine-robotics-group/Virtuoso/virtuoso_controller/README.md

 ### motor_cmd_generator_node.py

 The control mixer is what sends individual thruster commands based on target X and Y force as well as torque.
 The rear thruster commands are scaled down in magnitude to not induce excessive torque with Y force commands.
 In addition, the commands to all thrusters are scaled so that the maximum magnitude is 1.0, but the ratios of all thruster commands are kept.
+Can choose between the X and H drive configurations.
+In the X drive configuration, the side motors will output to 0.

 ## External Subscribed Topics